 With the Infinity Saga phase of Marvel’s ever-expanding universe all wrapped up, the studio is now looking to flex it muscles with some of the lesser-appreciated characters – with Scarlett Johansson’s Black Widow finally getting her solo movie.
 Directed by Cate Shortland, Black Widow will explore the life of assassin-turned-Avenger Natasha Romanoff after the events of Captain America: Civil War, and everything leading up to Infinity War.

 As its title suggests, the Wonder Woman sequel is set in the height of the Cold War, with Diana Prince set to take on two all-new foes: Max Lord and The Cheetah.
 Patty Jenkins is back in the director’s chair, and Gal Gadot returns the title role, alongside Chris Pine as Steve Trevor, Kristen Wiig as The Cheetah, Pedro Pascal as Max Lord, Robin Wright as Antiope, and Connie Nielsen as Hippolyta.

 A Quiet Place: Part II

-The sensory-horror film A Quiet Place gets a sequel this year, as Emily Blunt returns to her role from the first film, searching for a new haven for her children in a world overrun by blind but deadly monsters.
+The sequel to sensory-horror film A Quiet Place has been pushed out to 2021, but that doesn’t hamper our excitement one bit.
+Emily Blunt returns to her role from the first film, searching for a new haven for her children in a world overrun by blind but deadly monsters.
 Cillian Murphy and Djimon Hounsou flesh out the cast, while writer and the original’s star John Krasinski also reprises his role from the first film through flashback sequences.